-How often do you think about your home’s air conditioner?
-Chances are that it’s rarely at the forefront of your mind — unless it starts causing some issues.
+There are few things more annoying than trying to relax in a room in your home that just won’t seem to cool down.
+You’ve invested in an air conditioning system, yet one room always feels hotter than the others — what gives?
 If you’ve suddenly noticed that there are inconsistent temperatures throughout your house, you may be wondering why.
 Is it a defect in the system?
 Does it have anything to do with the weather outside?
 And, is there anything you can do to solve the problem?

-5 Reasons Why One Room May Be Hotter Than Others
+6 Reasons Why One Room Is Hotter Than the Rest of the House

 When buying an air conditioner, you have to take into account your home’s square footage, how many people live in your household, and ceiling height.
 If you install an AC that’s too small for your home, it will fail to cool every room evenly.
 This not only creates an uncomfortable environment, but it can also cost you money.
 Plus, your indoor environment will be more humid, which can promote mold growth and structural damage in the long-term.